-In this very special guest post by Professor KH Kim, we find out the updated facts of what is happening to people’s creativity levels over the past decades, now with updated statistics for 2017.
+In this very special guest post by Professor KH Kim, we find out the updated facts of what is happening to people’s creativity levels over the past decades, now with updated statistics for 2017 and updated research published in 2021.
 This is a follow-up to what I consider to be one of the most important pieces of creativity research from the past decade.

 Children are born to be creative, like eagles are born to soar, see the world, and find food, not scratch and fight for scraps in a coop.
 Instead of competing against each other on memorization tests, when children utilize their creativity to its full potential, creativity can contribute to healthy lives and future careers.